OWASP/owasp-masvs/Document/0x04-Assessment_and_Certification.md

 Keeping detailed work papers, screenshots or movies, scripts to reliably and repeatedly exploit an issue, and electronic records of testing, such as intercepting proxy logs and associated notes such as a cleanup list, is considered standard industry practice and can be really useful as proofs of the findings as well as for reproduction.
 It is not sufficient to simply run a tool and report on the failures; this does not provide sufficient evidence that all issues at a certifying level have been tested and tested thoroughly.
 In case of dispute, there should be sufficient supportive evidence to demonstrate each and every verified requirement has indeed been tested.

+### Using the OWASP Mobile Security Testing Guide (MSTG)

 ### The role of automated security testing tools

 The use of source code scanners and black-box testing tools is encouraged in order to increase efficiency whenever possible.
 It is however not possible to complete MASVS verification using automated tools alone: Every mobile app is different, and understanding the overall architecture, business logic, and technical pitfalls of the specific technologies and frameworks being used, is a mandatory requirement to verify security of the app.

 ## Other uses